The security of strong medical coverage and preventative care.

 - Ends lifetime and yearly dollar limits on coverage of essential health benefits

-- Helps you understand the coverage you’re getting by requiring insurance companies and job-based health plans to provide you with a short, plan-language Summery of Benefits and Coverage, along with a Uniform Glossary of terms used in health coverage and medical care
+- Helps you understand the coverage you’re getting by requiring insurance companies and job-based health plans to provide you with a short, plain-language Summary of Benefits and Coverage, along with a Uniform Glossary of terms used in health coverage and medical care

-- Makes it illegal for health insurance companies to cancel you health insurance just because you get sick
+- Makes it illegal for health insurance companies to cancel your health insurance just because you get sick

 Health insurance coverage under any of the following: